 The first one might remind the person that they have valuable items in their cart, while the second one might follow up with a 10% off offer to hopefully convince them to make the purchase.

 In much the same way, candidate nurturing emails can make them feel active in the process rather than a passive applicant just waiting to hear back.
-It keeps communication channels open and sets your new hire up for success in their new role.
+It keeps communication channels open and set your new hires up for success in their new role.
 Knowing how to nurture leads will win more for your business this way.

 Automation can speed up the hiring process while providing additional benefits, like attracting the right candidates who value efficiency while also giving them better recruitment, hiring, and remote onboarding experience.

 Also Read – How To Choose The Best Recruitment Software For Your Recruiting Agency? (free checklist)

 Automated recruitment is the new wave of hiring, helping recruiting teams identify, prioritize, and hire the best candidate faster.
 If you want to go with a recruitment automation tool that’s easy to use and can help you build better relationships with your candidates in a simpler manner, try Recruiterflow for free.